opulo-inc/docs/docs/faq/index.md

 Opulo keeps all of its internal assembly instructions [public and available](https://ohai.opulo.io/), which is a helpful resource when building your own.
 Note that this documentation is meant for technicians at Opulo, so it references jigs and tools that you might not have.

+If you're trying to program your feeder slots, there's a utility in the [LumenPnP Debug Tool](https://debug.opulo.io/) that will let you program them using a single feeder.

 ## Can you update the repo?

 Opulo's source repositories are updated continuously.
 All work is pushed on a daily basis to the relevant feature branch.
 If you don't see updates in the repo, it's likely you're looking in `main` and the changes are in another branch.